When you think about the causes of obesity – Do you take into consideration the effect of culture? Let’s take a look at this “culture of obesity”!

 Conclusion on the Culture of Obesity

-The single biggest driving force of society and general well-being of life is the culture of the community.
+The single biggest driving force of society and general well-being of life is the culture we live under.

-As our culture changes, so does our beliefs, values, struggles, outlook on life, and even our own physical health.
+As our culture changes, so do our beliefs, values, struggles, outlook on life, and even our own physical health.

-These cultural changes regarding obesity brings about a lot of negative implications for society.
-With increasing healthcare costs, and increasing burden on companies – we need to make a change.
+These cultural changes regarding obesity bring about a lot of negative implications for society.
+With increasing healthcare costs, and increasing burden on companies, we need to make a change.

 The mindset of the people toward health, and thus the collective culture, must change.
-And thus, we need to actively target and expose this culture of obesity.
+We need to actively target and expose this culture of obesity.